MHD modeling of magnetic flux evolution around solar maximum by the coronal model COCONUT: Numerical setup in COCONUT

-A series of hourly update photospheric magnetograms is used to drive coronal evolutions.
+A series of hourly-updated photospheric magnetograms is used to drive coronal evolution.
 These simulations are conducted in a heliocentric inertial coordinate system \citep{Burlaga1984MHDPI,FRANZ2002217} with the Earth permanently positioned at $\phi=60^{\circ}$.
 During the time-evolving coronal simulations, the inner-boundary radial magnetic field at each physical time step is interpolated from four adjacent observation-based magnetograms using cubic Hermite interpolation \citep{Wang2025_FirsttimeevolvingCOCONUT}.

-Since the chromosphere and transition region are not included in our model, the inner-boundary radial magnetic field $B_{r,s}$ is defined by employing a PF solver with the high-order spherical harmonic components removed to extrapolate the photospheric magnetograms to the base of the low corona.
-To evaluate the impact of this preprocessing, which smooths out small-scale magnetic structures, we adopt two sets of magnetograms to drive coronal evolutions. \begin{enumerate} \item We use a 10th-order spherical-harmonic PF solver, in which the spherical-harmonic expansion of the scalar potential $\mathcal{U}$ is given by
+Since the chromosphere and transition region are not included in our model, the inner-boundary radial magnetic field $B_{r,s}$ is defined by employing a PF solver with the 0th- and high-order spherical harmonic components removed to extrapolate the photospheric magnetograms to the base of the low corona.
+To evaluate the impact of this preprocessing, which smooths small-scale magnetic structures, we use two magnetogram datasets to drive coronal evolution. \begin{enumerate} \item We use a 10th-order spherical-harmonic PF solver, in which the spherical-harmonic expansion of the scalar potential $\mathcal{U}$ is given by

 \item We employ a 50th-order spherical-harmonic PF solver with a filter \citep{MCCLARREN20105597, wang2025COCONUTMayEvent, Murteira2025}, expressed as

 \end{enumerate} In Eqs.~(\ref{originalspherical}) and (\ref{filteredspherical}), $Y_l^m$ and $I_l^m$ denote the spherical harmonic function and corresponding spectral coefficient of degree $l$ and order $m$, $\mu \equiv \cos\theta$, $\theta \in [0, \pi]$ and $\phi \in [0, 2\pi)$ present the colatitude and longitude.